 The oral presentation of each team is for thirty minutes duration.
 Each team must allocate the time equitably so that each team member speaks for equal time (+/- 2 minutes).
-Teams are to provide their proposed division of time to the tribunal.
+If the Moot Director does not direct the required order of speakers, then Teams are to provide their proposed division of time to the tribunal.
 It is for the tribunal to decide the order in which they wish to hear the speakers.